frankjmontero/Study-notes/ReactHighlights.md

 # **Starting with React Apps**

 1- Make sure you have node installed.
 Run `node -v` to confirm.
-2- Run `npx create-react-app .`. `npx` is similar to `npm` but instead of downloading like `npm` it will execute de the code command that follows it.
+2- Run `npx create-react-app .`. `npx` is similar to `npm` but instead of downloading like `npm` it will execute the code command that follows it.
 The `.` is to use the current directory.

 ## **Considerations**